hkejigu/enketo-xpathjs/README.md

 Take a look at some [working examples](http://www.pokret.org/xpathjs/examples/) to get a better idea of how to use XPathJS.

-Note that JavaRosa [deviates from the XPath spec in a few ways](https://bitbucket.org/javarosa/javarosa/wiki/XFormDeviations).
+Note that ODK/OpenRosa [deviates from the XPath spec in a few ways](https://bitbucket.org/javarosa/javarosa/wiki/XFormDeviations).
 Since these deviations deal with core XPath 1.0 functions, and will eventually be rectified, no workarounds have been introduced in this fork to mimic the deviated behaviour.
 (Enketo includes a workaround for the absolute-paths-within-repeats issue that adjusts an expression before sending it to the XPath evaluator.
 This way it can easily be removed in the future and the Evaluator stays 'pure'.)

-An exception are the ODK deviations for native XPath 1.0 function round() and concat().
-These functions were replaced with custom javarosa versions as they do not break the original functionality of the native functions.
+An exception are the ODK deviations for native XPath 1.0 function round(), concat() and position().
+These functions were replaced with custom versions as they do not break the original functionality of the native functions.

 Take a look at the [**CAVEATS**](https://github.com/andrejpavlovic/xpathjs/blob/master/CAVEATS.md) document to get a better understanding of XPathJS limitations.